FigureTechnologies/asset-classification-smart-contract/README.md

 attribute after the fact, ensuring that external inspectors of the generated attribute can choose which verifications to acknowledge and which to disregard.

+It is important to note that this route emits event attributes automatically that are interpreted by [Object Store Gateway](https://github.com/FigureTechnologies/object-store-gateway).
+However, if the values indicate to the gateway that it should remove a permission that was never at first created, then the event will be ignored and take no negative actions.
+In order to avoid the contract triggering an impact in the gateway, simply provide a value of `"add_os_gateway_permission": false` when using the `onboard_asset` route.

 ##### Request Parameters

 * `identifier`: A serialized version of an [AssetIdentifier](src/core/types/asset_identifier.rs) enum.
 Indicates the